 About Panama City

 Panama City is situated in the geographic center of Northwest Florida.
 It is the largest city between Pensacola and Tallahassee and the seat of Bay County.
 Embraced by the shores of St. Andrews Bay, Panama City and its neighborhoods retain much of the charm and beauty of a fishing village while benefiting from the creative energy of a progressive city.

 Panama City is comprised of four distinct neighborhoods, all adding their own color and charm.
-Pedestrian-friendly Downtown serves as the area’s art and theater district, anchored by the Martin Theater, the City Marina and the Marina Civic Center.
+Pedestrian-friendly Downtown serves as the area’s art and theater district.
+It is anchored by the Martin Theatre, the City Marina and the Marina Civic Center.
 It also hosts the Visual Arts Center and CityArts Cooperative, along with several galleries and a variety of restaurants.

-Historic St. Andrews is a sidewalk community built on the shores of the Bay, and with its large Marina, still evokes the air of a quaint fishing village.
+Historic St. Andrews is a sidewalk community built on the shores of the Bay.
+With its large Marina, it still evokes the air of a quaint fishing village.
 Shops, restaurants, galleries and entertainment venues line Beck Avenue, the main thoroughfare.
-Bucolic Oaks by the Bay Park overlooks the water and is shaded by ancient moss-laced live oaks.
+Bucolic Oaks by the Bay Park overlooks the water and ancient moss-laced live oaks shades the park.

 Downtown North, bisected by Massalina Bayou, has long been the cultural hub of Panama City’s African American community.
 It is home to the Martin Luther King Boulevard retail, dining and entertainment corridor, historic Rosenwald School and the African American Cultural Center, as well as the 23rd Street Panama City Shopping District.
 It is also the healthcare hub of Panama City, hosting both Bay Medical Center and Gulf Coast Medical Center.

-Hugging the coast of Watson Bayou, east of Downtown, Millville is so named as it has served as the area’s paper manufacturing and shipbuilding center for generations.
+East of Downtown, Millville hugs the coast of Watson Bayou.
+Millville is so named as it has served as the area’s paper manufacturing and shipbuilding center for generations.
 Watson Bayou Waterfront Park and the 3rd Street retail, dining and entertainment district anchor the community.
 Watson’s Marina provides ready access for boating excursions, and waterfront condos are available for rent.